you-zhou/notes/dev.md

 P.S.
 Use the built-in function `locals()` and `globals()` to check variables in the scope.

 ### `import` and `as`
-There are two scenarios to use `import x as y` or `from xxx import xxx as y`
+There are two scenarios to use `import x as y` or `from x import y as z`:
+1. To avoid conflicting import names.
+2. To eliminate typ

 ### string
 [great examples for string format](https://pyformat.info/)